Janis Cardy, PhD, S-LP(C)Associate Professor and Faculty Scholar

-Biography: Dr. Janis Cardy is an Associate Professor in Communication Sciences and Disorders at Western.
+Biography: Dr. Janis Cardy is an Associate Professor in Communication Sciences and Disorders at Western, as well as a Research Affiliate in the National Centre for Audiology and an Associate Scientist in the Brain and Mind Institute and the Children's Health Research Institute.
 She completed a PhD in Speech-Language Pathology and a CIHR Fellowship in Medical Imaging at the University of Toronto.
-She is a speech-language pathologist by training (McGill University), having practiced for nine years at Toronto’s Sickkids Hospital prior to embarking on her research career.
+She is a speech-language pathologist by training (McGill University), having practiced for nine years at Toronto’s Sickkids Hospital prior to embarking on her research and teaching career.

-Biography: BJ Graduated with a Bachelor of Arts (Psychology) degree from the University of Waterloo in 2001 and a Master of Science (Speech-Language Pathology) degree from Western University in 2006.
+Biography: BJ graduated with a Bachelor of Arts (Psychology) degree from the University of Waterloo in 2001 and a Master of Science (Speech-Language Pathology) degree from Western University in 2006.
 As a speech-language pathologist in Ontario’s Preschool Speech and Language Program, BJ worked with preschoolers with various communication impairments and their families for 7 years before pursuing PhD studies.
 In 2017 BJ completed her PhD in the School of Rehabilitation Science at McMaster University.
 Supervised by Dr. Peter Rosenbaum, BJ’s thesis work explored participation-based outcomes for preschoolers with communication impairments.
 Much of this work involved exploring how preschoolers’ communicative participation skills developed, and how they changed as a result of their involvement in Ontario’s Preschool Speech and Language Program.
-Currently, BJ is a Post-Doctoral Fellow in both McMaster’s new Speech-Language Pathology program, and in the Department of Communication Sciences and Disorders at Western University.
-In this role, she is developing new tools and methods to improve outcome measurement in the PSLP and in the field of speech-language pathology.
+In her role as Research Associate in the ASLD lab, she is developing new tools and methods to improve outcome measurement in the PSLP and in the field of speech-language pathology.